- Home

 4. Christmas cake

 Christmas cake sometimes gets a bad rap.
-But with the right ingredients and methods, there’s no reason why it shouldn’t taste like the ultimate Christmas indulgence.
+But with the right ingredients and method, there’s no reason why it shouldn’t taste like the ultimate festive indulgence.
 After all, think about the ingredients: fruit, nuts, sugar, spice, and a healthy dose of your favourite spirit.
-What’s not to like?!
+What’s not to like?

 If you’re vegan, you might want to try this recipe from BBC Good Food – and if you’re gluten-free, why not try The Guardian’s Christmas cake recipe?

-Or, for additional tips on how to make the perfect Christmas cake, check out the video below.
+Alternatively, check out the video below for additional tips on how to make the perfect Christmas cake.

 5. Chocolate yule log

-While Christmas cake is an absolute classic, it’s not everyone’s cup of tea – so if you want to make a festive dessert that’s perhaps more suited to your palate, why not make a chocolate yule log?
+While Christmas cake is an absolute classic, it’s not everyone’s cup of tea.
+So, if you want to make a festive dessert that’s more suited to your palate, why not make a chocolate yule log?

-Yule logs originate from France, where they’re called bûche de Noël, and are made from sponge cake, whipped cream and icing.
-Typically, yule logs are decorated to look like an actual log, where the chocolate icing resembles the bark of a tree – but there are many ways you can put your own spin on the yule log.
+Yule logs originate from France, where they’re called bûche de Noël, and are made from sponge cake, whipped cream, and icing.
+Typically, yule logs are decorated to look like an actual log, where the chocolate icing resembles the bark of a tree.
+But there are many ways you can put your own spin on it.

 If you’re looking to make a traditional bûche de Noël, this recipe from Delish works really well.
 Alternatively, to make a dairy-free yule log, you could try this vegan recipe from Crumbs and Caramel.
 Or, to keep it gluten-free, try this recipe from Freee.